AlexanderPaulStevens/Explainability-in-Process-Outcome-Prediction/README.md

 - experiment_DL (GC).ipynb

 We acknowledgde the work provided by [Building accurate and interpretable models for predictive process analytics](https://github.com/renuka98/interpretable_predictive_processmodel) for their attention-based bidirectional LSTM architecture to create the long short-term neural networks with attention layers visualisations.

-Finally, the folder Figures contain the high-resolution figures (PDF format) that have been used in the paper.